awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 1. From the EC2 console, detach the root volume from the instance to which you attached it and reattach it to the unreachable instance\.
 When attaching the volume to the unreachable instance, enter `/dev/sda1` in the **device** field\.

 1. Restart the unreachable instance\.

+## I've lost my private key\.
+How can I connect to my Windows instance?<a name="replacing-lost-key-pair-windows"></a>

+When you connect to a newly\-launched Windows instance, you decrypt the password for the Administrator account using the private key for the key pair that you specified when you launched the instance\.

+If you lose the Administrator password and you no longer have the private key, you must reset the password or create a new instance\.
+For more information, see [Reset a lost or expired Windows administrator password](ResettingAdminPassword.md)\.
+For steps to reset the password using an Systems Manager document, see [Walkthrough: Reset passwords and SSH keys on EC2 instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-ec2reset.html) in the *AWS Systems Manager User Guide*\.